tubalmartin/riloadr/README.md

 ## 2. How to use

-Riloadr got inspired by the technique used in the [YUI image loader](http://yuilibrary.com/yui/docs/imageloader/).
+Riloadr got inspired by the technique used by the [YUI image loader](http://yuilibrary.com/yui/docs/imageloader/).

 The main idea behind this technique is to leave the `src` attribute of `img` tags out of the HTML element altogether.